ChainSafe/Multix/.github/pull_request_template.md

 #### Compatibility
 - [ ] Functionality of change validated with a connected account with multisig
-- [ ] Applicable elements hidden / disabled for watched accounts
+- [ ] Applicable elements hidden / disabled for watched multisigs / pure

 #### Maintenance
 - [ ] Tests added